Partial classification of spectrum maximizing products for pairs of $2\times2$ matrices: Geometric description of a few regions of interest

 \section{Geometric description of a few regions of interest}

 A $GL(2,\mathbb{C})$ matrix is naturally associated to a M\"{o}bius transformation of the Riemann sphere $\hat{\mathbb{C}}$ by the following mapping

-We list a few standard properties of $f_A$ and how they relate to $A$. \begin{itemize} \item If $A \in GL(2,\mathbb{R})$, then $f_A$ preserves the real circle $\hat{\mathbb{R}}=\mathbb{R}\cup \{\infty\}$. \item If $A \in GL^+(2,\mathbb{R})$, then $f_A$ preserves the upper half-plane $H=\{z \in \mathbb{C}:\text{Im}(z)>0\}$ and ${f_A|}_{H}$ is an isometry with respect to the hyperbolic metric. \item If $A \in GL(2,\mathbb{R})$ is real diagonalizable with distinct eigenvalues, then $f_A$ has exactly two fixed points in $\hat{\mathbb{C}}$, both contained in $\hat{\mathbb{R}}$, one being an attractor and the other being a repellor.
+We list a few standard properties of $f_A$ and how they relate to $A$. \begin{itemize} \item If $A \in GL(2,\mathbb{R})$, then $f_A$ preserves the real circle $\hat{\mathbb{R}}=\mathbb{R}\cup \{\infty\}$. \item If $A \in GL^+(2,\mathbb{R})$, then $f_A$ preserves the upper half-plane $H=\{\zeta \in \mathbb{C}:\text{Im}(\zeta)>0\}$ and ${f_A|}_{H}$ is an isometry with respect to the hyperbolic metric. \item If $(w_1,w_2)\in \mathbb{C}^2$ is an eigenvector of $A$, then $\frac{w_1}{w_2}$ is a fixed point of $f_A$. \item If $A \in GL(2,\mathbb{R})$ is real diagonalizable with distinct eigenvalues, then $f_A$ has exactly two fixed points in $\hat{\mathbb{C}}$, both contained in $\hat{\mathbb{R}}$, one being an attractor and the other being a repellor under iteration of $f_A$.
 If in addition, $\det(A)>0$, then there is a unique hyperbolic geodesic which is invariant under $f_A$ called the \emph{translation axis} of $A$.
 We orient the translation axis so that it points towards the attractor of $f_A$. \end{itemize} Equipped with these properties we may now introduce crucial definitions. \begin{definition} Let $(A,B)$ be an irreducible pair of real diagonalizable matrices.
 Let $x_A,y_A$ (respectively $x_B,y_B$) be the fixed points of $f_A$ (resp. of $f_B$) in the circle $\hat{\mathbb{R}}$.
-We say the pair $(A,B)$ is crossing if the points $x_A$ and $y_A$ belong to different connected components of $\hat{\mathbb{R}}\setminus\{x_B,y_B\}$. \end{definition} \begin{note} In the case of positive determinants, if $(A,B)$ is crossing, then the two translation axes actually cross, which justifies the terminology. \end{note} \begin{definition} Let $A,B \in GL^+(2,\mathbb{R})$ be irreducible real diagonalizable matrices. \end{definition} \begin{itemize} \item If the translation axes of $A$ and $B$ do not intersect and induce opposite orientation on the region they bound, we say $(A,B)$ is \emph{co-parallel}. \item If the translation axes of $A$ and $B$ do not intersect and induce the same orientation on the region they bound, we say $(A,B)$ is \emph{anti-parallel}. \end{itemize}
+We say the pair $(A,B)$ is crossing if the points $x_A$ and $y_A$ belong to different connected components of $\hat{\mathbb{R}}\setminus\{x_B,y_B\}$. \end{definition} \begin{note} In the case of positive determinants, if $(A,B)$ is crossing, then the two translation axes actually cross (intersect), which justifies the terminology. \end{note} \begin{definition} Let $(A,B) \in GL^+(2,\mathbb{R})^2$ be an irreducible pair of real diagonalizable matrices. \end{definition} \begin{itemize} \item If the translation axes of $A$ and $B$ do not intersect and induce opposite orientation on the region they bound (The region between the respective translation axis and the real line), we say $(A,B)$ is \emph{co-parallel}. \item If the translation axes of $A$ and $B$ do not intersect and induce the same orientation on the region they bound, we say $(A,B)$ is \emph{anti-parallel}. \end{itemize}